 Increased traffic volume on this stretch of highway is resulting in increased wildlife mortality (primarily mule deer, but also includes bighorn sheep, moose, elk and white-tailed deer).
 Also, continued development of ranchettes is a concern.
+Invasive species invasion including both cheatgrass and other species as well as generally late seral vegetation and conifer encroachment has decreased forage conditions throughout the herd unit.
+Fences throughout the herd unit include variable styles, many of which are old and not to wildlife friendly specifications.

-Increasing traffic volume, wildlife vehicle collisions, and mitigations are both short and long-term.
+Increasing traffic volume, wildlife vehicle collisions, and fences are both short and long-term.
+Invasive species invasion is both immediate and long-term.
+Vegetation management is a long-term threat.